pts/pts-tiny-7z-sfx/README.txt

 * Memory usage can be high, especially for solid archives.
 See below.
 * It always extracts to the current directory.
 * It does not support (and may misbehave for) encryption in archives.
-* Works on Unix only (tested on Linux).
+* It works on Unix only (tested on Linux).
 Doesn't work on Windows.
-* Doesn't restore Unix file owners (UID, GID).
+* It doesn't restore Unix file owners (UID, GID).
-* Doesn't restore Unix file extended attributes.
+* It doesn't restore Unix file extended attributes.
-* Doesn't restore Unix character devices, block devices, sockets or pipes.
+* It doesn't restore Unix character devices, block devices, sockets or pipes.
+* It is not able to run a command (via RunProgram) after extraction.

 Quick try on Linux i386 and amd64: